kubernetes/website/content/en/docs/tasks/administer-cluster/node-overprovisioning.md

 ## {{% heading "whatsnext" %}}

-- Learn more about Priority Classes and how they affect pod scheduling.
+- Learn more about [PriorityClasses](/docs/concepts/scheduling-eviction/pod-priority-preemption/#priorityclass) and how they affect pod scheduling.
-- Explore Cluster Autoscaling to dynamically adjust your cluster's size based on workload demands.
+- Explore [ClusterAutoscaling](/docs/concepts/cluster-administration/cluster-autoscaling/) to dynamically adjust your cluster's size based on workload demands.
-- Understand Pod Preemption to manage how Kubernetes handles resource contention.
+- Understand [PodPreemption](https://kubernetes.io/docs/concepts/scheduling-eviction/pod-priority-preemption/) to manage how Kubernetes handles resource contention.